eemeli/yaml-docs/source/includes/cst_parser.md

 ```

 Each node in the CST extends a common ancestor `Node`.
 Additional undocumented properties are available, but are likely only useful during parsing.

+If a node has its `value` set, that will be used when re-stringifying.

 <h3 style="clear:both">Scalars</h3>